pkofoid/SBtest/NAT64/README.md

 Built in PAN-OS v9.0 (not tested with prior versions) What this Skillet contains: Interfaces, Zones, vWire
-* NGFW stand-alone
+* NGFW stand-alone: IPv4-Initiated Communication

 ### address object
-* Tunnel loopback interface to emulate a loopback interface with a netmask other than 128
+*

 ### zone
 * untrust